Alaye13/Code-Transcribing/README.md

 # CodeTranscribed
 Simply put these are just the same codes written in different languages.
-These languages would be Haskell, Scala, CommonLisp
+These languages would be Haskell, Scala, CommonLisp.